dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Happiness is letting go of what you think your life is supposed to look like and enjoying it for everything that it is.**
+**Your mind is a powerful thing.
+When you fill it with positive thoughts, your life will start to change.**

-Mandy Hale
+Anonymous